 Great for the entire family, this easy paved trail takes you through Park City's historic McPolin Barn off of Highway 224.
 The path stretches for several miles, so you can go as far as you would like while enjoying the mountain aspens, the postcard-worthy McLeod Creek, and a meadow of grazing horses.
 Make it a morning adventure or after-lunch stroll.
 It's a picturesque payoff that doesn't require any hiking expertise.

 Round Valley trail system sits on nearly 700 acres of open space, hovering at about 6,500 feet making it a popular hiking spot in early spring and late fall.
-The 30 miles of trails, that include both double and single track, can be accessed from several trail-heads including Quinn's Junction and Old Ranch Road.
+The 30 miles of trails, which include both double and single track, can be accessed from several trail-heads including Quinn's Junction and Old Ranch Road.
 There is limited shade, so plan to head out early in the morning to avoid the heat of the day.

 One of the newer trails in Park City, this 5.1-mile one-way trail starts from Park City Mountain Resort and ascends 1,300 feet to panoramic views from the top of Payday Lift.
 The trail is wide and smooth and it is easy to create a shorter, family-friendly hike that is about five miles by turning around at the Payday mid-station.

-4. Silver Lake Trail (Moderate-Strenuous)
+Silver Lake Trail

 Take Park City's free bus service to Deer Valley Resort's Silver Lake Lodge to start the trail.
 From here the trail winds its way up Bald Mountain climbing 1,300 feet in a two-mile stretch.
 The hike leads you to spectacular views of the Jordanelle Reservoir and the Uinta Mountains.
 From the top, you can descend the Ontario Canyon Trail, which slowly winds down the mountain, ending back at Silver Lake Lodge.